MS in Information and Cybersecurity Master's Degree: FAQs

 - I do not have a degree in Computer Science.
 Can I still apply for this program?

-- What kind of degree do Professional Master's Degree in Information Security graduates receive?
+- What kind of degree do Professional Master's Degree in Information and Cybersecurity graduates receive?

 - May I apply for financial aid?